How Much Car Insurance Do You Need?

 This insurance protects you if you are involved in an accident with another car whose driver has no insurance or doesn’t have enough to cover the costs of the accident.
 Uninsured motorist coverage also covers you if you are hurt in a hit-and-run accident.
 It’s not usually mandatory, but it is worth considering even if it’s not required because it can be a lifesaver in some circumstances.

 Collision is optional insurance that covers the damage to your car in an accident you’re responsible for, like if you hit another car or incur damage from a pothole.
-It’s not mandatory, but if you have a car loan, your lender may require you to carry collision.
+It’s not mandatory, but if you have a car loan, your lender may require you to carry a collision policy.

 Comprehensive insurance isn’t about accidents.
 It covers damage from all sorts of other covered perils, ranging from falling trees to theft and storm damage.
 It’s not required, but again, if you have a car loan, your lender may want you to have it.